bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 Weights for the above CNN are randomized from a normal distribution with zero mean and equal variance.
 This prevents the model from getting stuck every time I train it.
 Bias vector is set to zero.
 These parameters are shared across all layers of the CNN.

 First layer is a CNN with a patch size of 5x5, a stride of 1x1, VALID padding and a depth of 6.
 It uses a standard RELU activation function.
-I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch/filter size and VALID padding.
+I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch size and VALID padding.
 The effect of down sampling is evident when comparing the input and output size in the dimension column in the table above.

 Second layer is also a CNN with a patch size of 5x5, a stride of 1x1, VALID padding and a depth of 16.
 It uses a standard RELU activation function.
-I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch/filter size and VALID padding.
+I then applied a max pooling technique to down sample the output with a 2x2 stride, 2x2 patch size and VALID padding.

 Third and fourth layers are fully connected layers with a width of 120 and 84, respectively.
 Both layers use a standard RELU activation function and dropout.